ChisatoNishikigi73/sinfo/README.md

 # SInfo

-SInfo is a server-side Fabric mod providing an HTTP API for Minecraft server management.
-It facilitates remote monitoring and control through a structured interface.
+SInfo provides APIs for interacting with Minecraft servers.
+This APIs allows you to manage players, worlds, send messages, execute commands, and monitor server status in real-time.

 ## Key Features